-Top 10 reasons for a hybrid IT solution
+Top 10 Reasons for a Hybrid IT Solution

 Let's make two things loud and clear upfront:

-- Hybrid IT is defined as “Utilizing a combination of on-premise IT services and cloud or colocation” (from The Flexential Hybrid IT Study: A Solid Business Case for Mixed Infrastructure)
+- Hybrid IT is defined as “Utilizing a combination of on-premise IT services and cloud or colocation” from The Flexential Hybrid IT Study: A Solid Business Case for Mixed Infrastructure.

 Here's the thing about hybrid IT: It's commonly considered an awkward stage rather than a preferred choice.
 Just the word “hybrid” provokes mental imagery of uninformed organizations on a desperate journey to a cloud-only infrastructure, with just one reason for having on-premise or colocated environments: to allow themselves to take baby steps toward their utopian IT state.
 Sure, some businesses may choose a hybrid environment as a way to move toward the cloud gradually.
 That's not unheard of, but it's also not as common as people may think.
 Hybrid is not about transition.
 It's about maintaining an IT state that makes business sense.
 Only 16% of businesses have a hybrid environment because of a transition, according to the Flexential 2017 Hybrid IT study.
 “One size does not fit all, from an infrastructure management perspective, nor from a PaaS or SaaS perspective.
 Hybrid allows us to choose when it is appropriate to host resources in-house, versus farming it out to our cloud platform such as Azure, or to allow the software vendor to be the service provider (SaaS).” – Flexential survey respondent The reality is that hybrid IT is a story of choice.
 Organizations choose hybrid IT deliberately, for a variety of unique reasons, but ultimately, they do it because it makes business sense.
 Not only that, but it offers flexibility.
 In fact, throughout the Flexential Hybrid IT study, the phrase “the best of both worlds” was used more often than any other descriptor for reasons to choose a hybrid environment.
-So what are those reasons?

-1. Cost control 65% of organizations believe that a hybrid IT infrastructure contributes to cost savings.
+Sixty-five percent of organizations believe that a hybrid IT infrastructure contributes to cost savings.
 Over half of organizations feel that hybrid IT saves them money.
 Conversely, according to IBM, a recent analysis of how businesses use both virtualization and public cloud revealed that some IT decision makers are actually dissuaded from hybrid IT because they're concerned about the costs.
 These hesitations are misguided, though; a properly designed hybrid infrastructure can generate return on an upfront investment quickly.
 Organizations using hybrid IT are 38% more likely to achieve a decrease in IT expenditure overall.
 48% of ITDMs think that public cloud is the best infrastructure choice for saving money.
 29% believe that an on-premise environment is best.
-Cloud, on-premise or colo hosting could all theoretically bring cost savings.
+Cloud, on-premise or colocation hosting could all theoretically bring cost savings.
 Budgetary end results depend on the requirements of a given organization, and their emphasis on achieving their specific technology goals versus meeting savings requirements.

-2. Resilience/reliability 19% of businesses opt for hybrid because of its resilience and reliability.
+Nineteen percent of businesses opt for hybrid because of its resilience and reliability.
 A hybrid colocation model allows organizations to further customize technical services to meet their exact needs.
 In terms of reliability, platforms are typically chosen based on the best fit for the purpose, so it isn't necessary to keep a latency-sensitive application running in a public cloud, or concern yourself with the availability or uptime of an in-house, customer-facing CRM.

 Security and compliance are also major incentives to opt for a hybrid environment, but “security” is something of a catch-all term in this context.
 Hybrid IT allows businesses to pick and choose the systems they'd like to keep on premise and those they'd like to either colocate or put into the cloud.
 The security benefit typically comes into play for the critical systems they keep on premise.

 - For some IT decision makers, “security” may mean something as simple as maintaining the most control when keeping a particular IT asset on-site; plus, some assets moved off-site may bring coinciding compliance issues.